Why are there dead or black pixels?

 LCD or flat-panel with dead pixels

-LCDs or flat-panel displays can have internal components fail that, in turn, causes dead pixels.
+LCDs or flat-panel displays can have internal components fail that, in turn, cause dead pixels.
 Although most users consider this a defect in the hardware, most manufacturers will not replace the monitor unless it has multiple dead pixels.
-As a general rule, four or more dead pixels that are at least one-inch away from each other.
+As a general rule, four or more dead pixels at least one-inch away from each other.

 Dead pixels on CRT monitor

-A dead pixel is not a common issue for CRT monitors, but may still occur.
-When it does, most monitors have an entire row or entire column of pixels to go out.
-Most monitor manufacturers do not have a policy or warranty for this issue, and when this occurs replace the monitor if in warranty.
+A dead pixel is not a common issue for CRT (cathode ray tube) monitors, but it may still occur.
+When it does, most monitors have an entire row or column of pixels to go out.
+Most monitor manufacturers do not have a policy or warranty for this issue, and when this occurs, replace the monitor if under warranty.

 Contact the monitor manufacturer for information on their policy and how to get the monitor repaired or serviced.

-Because all manufacturers have different policies regarding dead pixels, Computer Hope cannot tell a user for certain whether or not their display meets the requirements to be replaced.
+Because all manufacturers have different policies regarding dead pixels, Computer Hope cannot tell users if their display meets the replacement requirements.